LarikLu/BeamMonitoringAnalysis/README.md

 ## Further Investigation

-Upon reviewing the original 1D distribution root files for these two positions, I found significant differences in their distribution patterns.
+Upon reviewing the original 1D distribution root files for these two positions (check out2.root), I found significant differences in their distribution patterns.
 While the ADC values for (i-30, j30) remain relatively symmetric around 0, the values for (i-20, j-30) are skewed towards the positive region, leading to the rising trend over R.

 ## Recommendations for Improvement